nelzomal/VideoLens_AI/description.md

 - Expand support to additional video platforms beyond YouTube
 - Enhance the Q&A feature with more advanced natural language understanding
 - Implement a rewriter module to improve the structure and clarity of AI-generated outputs
-- Develop more interactive learning features, such as quiz generation from video content
-- Optimize performance further to handle longer videos and more complex queries
-- Explore integration with other educational tools and platforms